pauliejes/SandboxDocs/docs/user-interface.md

 ![](images/gui_elements_blue_border.png)

+## Setting Styles

+For any GUI object, you can define a property called "style" that can contain CSS as a value.
+The engine will apply that style to the GUI Object.
+The style property value should be a JSON object where the keys are CSS attributes and the JSON object values are the cooresponding CSS values.

 # Positioning GUI Nodes

 Double clicking will allow you to drag and place it, and single clicking will stop dragging.
 When a GUI Node is created, it becomes a child of the selected entity.
 However, since it is not part of the 3D scene, properties like the parent transform or visible will not effect it.